Traceable Black-box Watermarks for Federated Learning: Introduction

-In this work, we first formalize the traceable black-box watermarking injection problem in an FL system.
-Building on this, we propose \method, which creates a personalized, traceable watermarked model for each client, enabling verification of model leakage in black-box settings.
-Specifically, to ensure traceability, the server partitions the model's parameter space into two regions: the main task region, responsible for learning the primary FL task, and the watermarking region, designated for embedding a watermark.
-The server then generates personalized global models for each client via masked aggregation.
+In this work, we first formalize the problem of traceable black-box watermarking injection in FL systems.
+Building on this, we propose \methodwospace, which creates a personalized, traceable watermarked model for each client, enabling verification of model leakage in \textbf{\textit{black-box}} settings.
+Specifically, to ensure traceability, the server partitions the model's parameter space into two regions: the \textit{main task region}, responsible for learning the primary FL task, and the \textit{watermarking region}, designated for embedding a watermark.
+The server then generates personalized global models for each client via \textit{masked aggregation}.
 Each model is subsequently injected with a distinct watermark exclusively in the watermarking region using a dedicated watermark dataset.
 This process ensures that every client receives a personalized global model that integrates aggregated knowledge from other clients while embedding a unique watermark for model leakage verification.
-We summarize the contribution of our paper as follows.
+We summarize the contributions of our paper as follows.

-\begin{itemize} \item To the best of our knowledge, this is the first work to formally formulate the problem of traceable black-box watermark injection in FL systems.
-Based on this, we propose \methodwospace, a novel watermarking method that seamlessly integrates into existing FL systems. \item \method is designed to inject unique watermarks into models shared with clients while preventing watermark collisions in FL, enabling the identification of model leakers in black-box settings. \item We demonstrate the effectiveness of \method through extensive experiments across various FL settings.
-Results show that \method ensures clients receive traceable global models while maintaining main task performance, with only a slight average drop of $0.54\%$.
+\begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first work to formally formulate the problem of traceable black-box watermarking in FL systems.
+Based on this, we propose \methodwospace, a novel watermarking method that can be seamlessly integrated into existing FL systems. \item \method is designed to inject unique watermarks into models shared with clients while preventing watermark collisions in FL, enabling the identification of model leakers in black-box settings. \item We demonstrate the effectiveness of \method through extensive experiments across various FL settings.
+Results show that \method ensures clients receive traceable models while maintaining main task performance, with only a slight average drop of $0.54\%$.
 Additionally, we conduct a detailed hyperparameter analysis of \method to evaluate the impact of each configuration on both main task performance and leakage verification. \end{itemize}